culturedigitalskills/2024-digitisation-3d-photogrammetry/episodes/using-the-software.Rmd

 Usually, the uncompressed TIFF or TIF file format is a good choice, as it is uncompressed retaining a good quality.
-JPEGs are compressed format, and although faster to handle might provide less data for feature recognition.
+JPEGs have a compressed format, and although faster to handle might provide less data for feature recognition.